 This booklet is an integral part of the appliance.
 It is therefore necessary to ensure that the booklet is handed to the person responsible for the property in which the appliance is located/installed.
-A replacement copy can be obtained online from the Vokera website.
+A replacement copy can be obtained online from the Vokèra website - www.vokera.co.uk.